On average Bostonís residents, workers and visitors use about 71 million gallons of water every day.

 BWSC is required by the Enabling Act to develop a three-year Capital Improvement Program (CIP) annually.
 In keeping with this mandate BWSC has substantially rehabilitated and improved the systems.

-BWSC is overseen by a three member Board of Commissioners appointed by the Mayor of Boston, subject to approval by the City Council.
-The primary responsibility of the Board is to ensure the sound economical and efficient operation and maintenance of the systems and to ensure the highest quality services to the City of Boston.
+The Boston Water and Sewer Commission is overseen by a three member Board of Commissioners appointed by the Mayor of Boston, subject to approval by the City Council.
+The primary responsibility of the Board is to ensure the sound economical and efficient operation and maintenance of the systems to ensure the highest quality services to the City of Boston.
 The Board of Commissioners is also responsible for setting clear financial and operational policy directives.

-BWSC consists of five divisions: Executive, Operations, Engineering, Administration and Finance.
-Click to view the Commission's Organizational Chart
+The Commission consists of five divisions: Executive, Operations, Engineering, Administration and Finance.
+Click to view the Commission's Organizational Chart.

-The Operations Division ensures the ongoing maintenance and emergency repairs to BWSC’s water and sewer mains, service connections and drains.
-The Operations Division is also responsible for inventory control and the management and maintenance of BWSC's automotive fleet, facilities, and support services and safety management.
+The Operations Division ensures the ongoing maintenance and emergency repairs to the Commissionís water and sewer mains, service connections, hydrants and drains.
+The Division is also responsible for inventory control, management, and maintenance of the Commissionís automotive fleet for the entire Commission.

-The Engineering Division ensures the provision of high quality reliable water, sewer and drainage services.
-This is performed by effectively planning, designing, managing and providing contract compliance for the construction of BWSC’s capital projects.
-The Engineering Division also coordinates special programs related to leak detection, water conservation and water quality.
+The Engineering Division is responsible for high quality, reliable water and sewer and drainage services.
+This is achieved by effectively planning, designing, managing and providing contract compliance for the construction of the Commissionís Capital Improvement Projects.

 BWSC owns and operates a system for the distribution of potable water to customers throughout the City of Boston.
 The BWSC purchases treated water from the Massachusetts Water Resources Authority (MWRA).